-Funding is provided through the main school SEN notional budget and establishing which band, the children fall into for children who meet LA criteria for Special Educational Needs.
+Funding is provided through the main school SEN notional budget and CRISP Profiles of children who meet LA criteria for Special Educational Needs.

 Young people and parents of children who have EHC plans have the right to request a Personal Budget, which may contain elements of education, social care and health funding guided by Birmingham local authority.